-OpenPubkey adds user generated signatures to OpenID Connect (OIDC), the de facto standard of Single Sign-On (SSO) on the web.
+OpenPubkey adds user generated cryptographic signatures to OpenID Connect (OIDC), the de facto standard of Single Sign-On (SSO) on the web.
 It offers a significant security upgrade over regular OpenID Connect.
 With OpenPubkey users can now sign messages and requests under their SSO identity without adding any trusted parties beyond what is required for OpenID Connect.
-OpenPubkey is fully compatible, and can be used with existing OpenID Providers without any changes to the OpenID Provider.
+OpenPubkey is fully compatible with existing OpenID Providers without any changes to the OpenID Provider.
 When used with MFA, it eliminates OpenID Providers as a single point of compromise.

 OpenPubkey Transforms Authentication on the Web